Loki-Xer/music-player/README.md

 <br>
 <br>
 This is a source code of simple music player made by loki.
 You can use this as a base for your web.
-Just enjoy.
-Good luck from loki ser :)
+Just enjoy Good luck from loki ser :)